input-output-hk/io-sim/README.md

 * tracing committed changes to `TVar`, `TMVar`s, etc.
 * labeling of threads, `TVar`'s, etc.

-[`io-classes`] provides an interface, which allows writing code that can be run in both real `IO` and [`IOSim`].
+[`io-classes:io-classes`] provides an interface, which allows writing code that can be run in both real `IO` and [`IOSim`].
 It is a drop-in replacement for `IO`, and supports interfaces commonly known from `base`, `exceptions`, `stm`, `async`, or `time` packages.

-One of the principles of `io-classes` was to stay as close to `IO` as possible, thus most of the `IO` instances are directly referring to `base` or `async` API.
+One of the principles of `io-classes:io-classes` was to stay as close to `IO` as possible, thus most of the `IO` instances are directly referring to `base` or `async` API.
 However, we made some distinctions, which are reported below.

-[`io-classes`] supports a novel hierarchy for error-handling monads as well as more familiar `exception` style.
+[`io-classes:io-classes`] supports a novel hierarchy for error-handling monads as well as more familiar `exception` style.
 The new hierarchy provides `bracket` and `finally` functions in the `MonadThrow` class, while `catch` style operators are provided by a super-class `MonadCatch`.
 Both `bracket` and `finally` are the most common functions used to write code with robust exception handling, exposing them through the more basic `MonadThrow` class informs the reader / reviewer that no tricky error handling is done in that section of the code base.

 [`IOSim`] exposes a detailed trace, which can be enhanced by labeling threads, or mutable variables, tracing `Dynamic` values (which can be recovered from the